-And God said, “Let there be an expanse [of the sky] between the waters to separate water from water.”
+God said, “Let there be an expanse [the sky] between the waters to separate water from water.”
 So God made the expanse and separated the water under the expanse from the water above it.
 And it was so.
 God called the expanse “sky.”
 And there was evening, and there was morning—the second day.2

 When asked if he believed in God, physicist Albert Einstein responded: “We are in the position of a little child, entering a huge library whose walls are covered to the ceiling with books in many different tongues.
 The child knows that someone must have written those books.
 They do not know who or how.
 They do not understand the languages in which they are written.
 The child notes a definite plan in the arrangement of the books, a mysterious order, which they do not comprehend, but only dimly suspect.”

 Einstein marveled at the design he saw in nature, but he did not believe in the Lord, the personal Creator, God the Father Son, and Spirit.
 The Bible writers shared Einstein’s awe about nature but took the next step and trusted in the Designer behind the design: “The heavens declare the glory of God; the skies proclaim the work of His hands.”4 In Psalm 104, David expresses his love for the Lord, his Shield and Defender.

 The ancients envisioned several levels of heavens, having floors, walls, and roofs with the Lord in the highest place, above the roof beams of the upper story.
 The Bible is clear that God the Creator is above and beyond His creation, not part of it or limited by it.
 “Clouds and thick darkness surround Him; righteousness and justice are the foundation of His throne.”5